-- there are C_n binary trees of n nodes - there are C{n-1} rooted trees of n nodes and the rooted trees are
+- there are C_n binary trees of n nodes - there are C{n-1} rooted trees of n nodes

 For example, for $C_3 = 5$, the binary trees are

 22.3 Inclusion-exclusion

 Inclusion-exclusion is a technique that can be used for counting the size of a union of sets when the sizes of the intersections are known, and vice versa.
 A simple example of the technique is the formula where A and B are sets and |X| is the size of a set X. The formula can be illustrated as follows: